-Frannie Becquer, Grade 6-12 Curriculum and Instruction Coordinator, said this change does a number of important things, including: developing healthy and intentional ways to help students explore in a safe, nonacademic environment, and building another natural bridge between middle and high school.
+Frannie Becquer, an assistant principal, said this change does a number of important things, including: developing healthy and intentional ways to help students explore in a safe, nonacademic environment, and building another natural bridge between middle and high school.

 “We’re looking at increasing student agency, building up opportunity knowledge — which is the college and career readiness piece — and making sure students understand what an academically rigorous path is, why it’s important, and how they can access it,” Becquer said.

 According to Becquer, there’s an increased level of intentionality with the enriched Advisory period that reaches far beyond the sometimes shapeless version of homeroom that’s etched in the minds of parents.

 “As of right now, AVID (Advancement through Individual Determination), peer mentoring, and specific social-emotional learning curriculum are the inputs for Advisory,” Becquer said.
 “We’ve identified the tools, but we’ll continue to work on the proper balance as we move forward.”